preignition/program-user-guide/faq/introduction-to-faq/what-is-gdpr.md

 #### What are the principles?

-[Article 5 of the GDPR ](https://gdpr-info.eu/chapter-2/)sets out seven key principles which lie at the heart of the General Data Protection Regulation .
+[Article 5 of the GDPR](https://gdpr-info.eu/chapter-2/)sets out seven key principles which lie at the heart of the General Data Protection Regulation .

 Article 5(1) requires that personal data shall be: \*\*\*\*

-> “(a) processed lawfully, fairly and in a transparent manner in relation to individuals (‘lawfulness, fairness and transparency’);
+> "(a) processed lawfully, fairly and in a transparent manner in relation to individuals (‘lawfulness, fairness and transparency’);
 >
 > (b) collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall not be considered to be incompatible with the initial purposes (‘purpose limitation’);
 >